 Ready to see the marvels of Kerala, while on your Heritage Tour?
 Well then, make haste and book your tickets right away.
 To know more about the Heritage Tour experience, read the Club Mahindra member reviews.

 A family vacation is an album of memories… one that’s waiting to be shared.
-Read on and find out what makes a Club Mahindra resort story so special.
+Read through our Club Mahindra membership reviews to find out what makes a resort story so special.

 With Club Mahindra, we can holiday at amazing resorts without denting our pocket.
 There is something fun and exciting for every member of the family at the resorts.